Braid and Strand Camera

 Step 0: setup cameras (zoom, focus, aperture, gain) and lights

-Try to a luminance distribution which extends across the entire dynamic range of your sensor (from intensity values 0 to 255) with very little clipping.
+Try to obtain a luminance distribution which extends across the entire dynamic range of your sensor (from intensity values 0 to 255) with very little clipping.

 (There is a script to draw checkerboards as SVG files: draw_checkerboard_svg.py.)